dietvin/fishnet/reformat/README.md

 ### 3. Nested (Parquet only)
-Each row represents one read–region overlap.
+Each row represents one read–region pair.
 Fields store lists or 2D arrays.

 #### Base-wise statistics
 | **Column**              | **Description**                                                     |